jupilhwang/workshop-tableflow-databricks/assets/labs/LAB4_tear_down.md

    - Confluent Cloud (environments, clusters)
    - Databricks (workspaces, storage credentials)

+## Clean up All Confluent Resource with *delte org*
+1. Open the *Organization Settings* on the Right Top Corner Admin menu
+2. Click the *Delete Organizaiotn* in the *Settings* Icon.

 ## 🏁 Conclusion

 🎉 **Excellent work!** You've successfully completed this entire workshop and have responsibly cleaned up all cloud resources - go ahead and give yourself a pat on the back, you deserve it!